kei-mp/blog/src/content/proj/ai-job-scraping.md

 ## The code

-The code for the script can be found here: [AI Job Scraping Script](https://github.com/kei-mp/ai-job-scraping)
+The code for the script can be found here: <a href="https://github.com/kei-mp/ai-job-scraping" target="_blank">AI Job Scraping Script</a>